socomsystems/documentation/admin_manual/configuration_server/background_jobs_configuration.rst

 ^^^^

 The AJAX scheduling method is the default option.
 Unfortunately, however, it is also the least reliable.
-Each time a user visits the Nextcloud page, a single background job is executed.
+Each time a user visits the cyfrSpaces page, a single background job is executed.
 The advantage of this mechanism is that it does not require access to the system nor registration with a third party service.
 The disadvantage of this mechanism, when compared to the Webcron service, is that it